All of these restaurants emphasize local ingredients, and they also advertise in Edible Monterey Bay!

 Where once there were walls, glass panels now can be folded back to bring the outside—including Carmel Valley’s nearly constant sunny weather—into the new Lucia Restaurant & Bar.
 Named for the Santa Lucia mountain range and wine appellation that beckons to the south of the lodge, the expansive restaurant replaces what once was Wicket’s Bistro and Marinus.
 And best of all, renowned chef Cal Stamenov is still in the kitchen, serving both his signature tasting menu and dishes à la carte.
 Wine list is equally notable.
 Open daily 7am–2pm and 5–10pm.

-A fun, vibrant restaurant that embodies the unique values and spirit of the Carmel Valley Ranch experience, Valley Kitchen draws inspiration from the resort’s gardens, orchards and vineyards as well as its pristine natural surroundings.
-Acclaimed chef Tim Wood is inviting everyone into the kitchen to commune with one another, ranch style.
-Devotees can expect the same focus on sourcing fresh, local and sustainable ingredients as well as more small plates and sharable options.
-Beyond the sophisticated yet rustic bar and roaring fireplace, two new dining rooms open to the view over the vineyard and gardens.
-Open daily 7am–10pm.
+With an extensive renovation and expansion now complete, acclaimed chef Tim Wood is inviting everyone into the kitchen to commune with one another, ranch style.
+Devotees can expect the same focus on sourcing fresh, local and sustainable ingredients as well as more small plates and sharable options than before, and new influences evident in dishes like the Vietnamese prawn and pork meatballs and poke of the week.
+Beyond the rustic new bar and the roaring fireplace, new dining rooms open to the vineyard.
+Open M–F 7am–11pm, Sa–Su 7am–10pm.

 Will’s Fargo Steakhouse + Bar

-Originally built in the late 1920s to refresh travelers on the stagecoach run between Monterey and Tassajara, this beautiful, landmarked steakhouse still draws loyal customers from miles around.
-Attentive service and excellent steaks, burgers and dishes that make the most of our region’s fresh produce have been its trademark; watch for a new chef in 2016.
+Originally built in the late 1920s to refresh travellers on the stagecoach run between Monterey and Tassajara, this beautiful, landmarked steakhouse still draws loyal customers from miles around.
+Attentive service and chef Jerome Viel’s excellent steaks, burgers and French classics are its trademark, but the tone is unstuffy and pets are welcome.
+Many new dishes make the most of our region’s fresh produce.
 For seating, guests may choose between the historic dining room, a seasonal outdoor courtyard patio and the lively saloon.
-Pet-friendly.
-Dinner 4:30–9:30pm F–Sa, 4:30–9pm Su–Th.
+Dinner 4:30–9:30 F–S, 4:30–9 Su–Th.

 Whale City Bakery